akc/sloane/docs/sloane.md

 `sloane` provides a command line interface to Sloane's OEIS (The On-Line Encyclopedia of Integer Sequences).
 It can be used offline (the default) as well as online (with the `--oeis` option).
 Local searches are faster but a bit less flexible.
+The first time `sloane` is used in offline mode the user will be asked to run `sloane --update`.
+This will download `https://oeis.org/{names.gz, stripped.gz}` and unpack them into `.oeis-data/{names, stripped}` in the home directory.
+Alternatively, one can do this by hand using `wget` and `gunzip`, say, if prefered.

 A common way to use `sloane` is to search for entries matching a sequence of consecutive terms:

     sloane 1,3,19,183,2371,38703